 A ComScore report shows that mobile accounts for 60% of total digital media time spent, with mobile apps accounting for over 50%.

-Enter “www.onlinesewinglessons.com” on your mobile phone three times in a row using your mobile phone’s screen keyboard.
-Imagine trying to enter it in quickly in the middle of sewing something.
+Enter “www.onlinesewinglessons.com” on your mobile phone three times a row using your phone’s screen keyboard.
+Imagine trying to enter it quickly in the middle of sewing something.
 How was that user experience?
 Your customers won’t enjoy it either.

 Building a Business and Planning Your Exit.

-This is a forest for the trees question that you need to ask yourself.
+This is a forest for the trees question you must ask yourself.

 Building a brand is the cornerstone of building a company.
 It takes time and perseverance to build a company with a solid foundation.
 You are investing your time and money in an endeavor to build something of value over time.
-This value will pay you money along the way as well as pay you (hopefully a large sum!) when you sell the business.
-There are even free online resources available to help with business name generation and registering related domain names.
+This value will pay you money along the way as well as pay you (hopefully a hefty sum!) when you sell the business.
+Even free online resources are available to help with business name generation and registering related domain names.

-Short-term tactics (using a long-tail domain name to game the ranking systems) will always lose out to long-term strategy (the solid foundation of building a brand that actually gives tremendous value to your customers and helps them achieve their goals).
+Short-term tactics (using a long-tail domain name for gaming the ranking systems) will always lose out to long-term strategy (the solid foundation of building a brand that gives tremendous value to your customers and helps them achieve their goals).
 This takes time.

 One of my favorite quotes from Warren Buffet is:

 “Successful Investing takes time, discipline and patience.
 No matter how great the talent or effort, some things just take time: You can't produce a baby in one month by getting nine women pregnant.”